 Provide the course name, the level of training to be provided (awareness, intermediate, or advanced), the type of certification(s) to be earned (state, federal, industry, other, or if none and it is a leveraged/ training state that here), the number of hours it will take to complete each course, the course schedule, and the training provider (if known).
 Please also list the same information for any leveraged trainings and ensure that the cost of the course is \$0 or state that the course is leveraged.
 Applicants may, but are not required to, use the sample table format provided below.
 Applicants who do not use this format will not be penalized during the evaluation process.
-Add or remove rows from the suggested training program table format, as necessary, to accurately and fully detail your training in general construction and carpentry, or life skills training.
+Add or remove rows from the suggested training program table format, as necessary, to accurately and fully detail your training program.
+Do not include training that is ineligible for EPA grant funding, such as training in general construction and carpentry, or life skills training.
 Applicants who propose ineligible uses of funding, including ineligible costs/activities described in Section I.D., will be evaluated less favorably.